pol-puig/Game-Theory-Toolkit/README.md

 ## Tools

 * Iterated elimination of dominated strategies.
-Marks in red the columns and rows that have been eliminated.
+Highlights in red the columns and rows that have been eliminated.
 If there is a solution by applying this method, it shows it.
 * Show dominated strategies.
-Marks in red the dominated strategies and in orange the weakly dominated strategies.
+Highlights in red the dominated strategies and in orange the weakly dominated strategies.
 Shows in a message box the strategies that are being dominated and by which strategies are being dominated.
 * Find pure Nash Equilibria.
 Looks for Nash Equilibria and shows their strategies in a message box.
 It also changes the color of the optimal response of each strategy to yellow in the matrix.
 * Find mixed Nash Equilibrium.
-A message box indicates the mixed Nash Equilibrium.
+A message box indicates the mixed Nash Equilibrium (the one that you get by doing the equations).
 It also tells you if the Mixed Nash Equilibrium it is a pure nash equilibrium or it shows an error if there is no Mixed Nash Equilibrium.
+Be aware that could be infinite mixed Nash equilibria, plot best response functions for more information.
 * Plot optimal response of each player to a mixed strategy.
 Maximum of 2x2 matrices or matrices that after the IEDS have a dimension of 2 or less.
 If there is any dominated strategy, it will only be plotted if the original matrix is 2x2 (not possible to plot all the dominated lines)
 * Plot best response functions.
 Plot best response functions depending on the optimal response of each player to a a mixed strategy